Tab

 Don't

-• Do not use tabs for page navigation.
+• Use tabs for page navigation.

 Properties